McPringle/archived_sportchef-frontend/README.md

 **This repository contains the code for the microservice delivering the web frontend for the *SportChef* project.
 For more information please take a look at our [project website](https://www.sportchef.ch/).**

+# Running *SportChef*

+## Using Docker

+The *sportchef/sportchef-frontend* docker image is available on DockerHub.
+To run *sportchef-frontend*, you have to specify a port mapping to map the ports of the application server inside the container (8080) to a port on your machine (e.g. 80) and you have to specify a folder on your machine to store the permanent data.
+The complete docker call looks like this:

+`docker run -d -p [local port]:80 sportchef/sportchef-frontend`

+## Building Docker locally

+`docker build -t sportchef/sportchef-frontend .`

 *Copyright (C) 2015, 2016 Marcus Fihlon*

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.